 Planning decisions affect everyone.
-They have an impact on the quality of the environment and on the financial value of the land.
-Planning decisions can also be controversial and arouse considerable public interest, so it is vital that these decisions are made openly and impartially.
+They have an impact on the quality of the environment and the financial value of the land.
+Planning decisions can also be controversial and arouse considerable public interest, so these decisions must be made openly and impartially.

 Who's responsibility is it to get planning permission?

 It is your responsibility for seeking planning permission.
 If permission is required then work should not start until planning permission has been granted.

 This Planning Processing Agreement identifies the key milestones in the planning application process and lists the information required to successfully process the application.
 This processing agreement is not legally binding.